There I was. In my second boring meeting of the morning. At 8:30 AM.

 Meet only with people who will directly be responsible for the decisions made in that meeting.
 Decisions made during a meeting must have someone accountable to getting it done, and someone to point to when there is no follow through.

 The best answer is to do focused meetings with a few people, and the right people participating.

 - Watch this video on leading effective meetings for entrepreneurial leadership teams.

-- Purchase/ Download the book Traction, Get a Grip on Your Business, book that shows you how to get your company (and meetings) on track.
-Or save your money and reach out to me.
-I've got a copy for you.
+- Download the first chapter of the book Traction, Get a Grip on Your Business, the book that shows you how to get your company (and meetings) on track.
+Or buy the whole book from us at 50% off, here.